Good to know

 Applications.
 This moderate rock shoe is built for sport and trad climbing as well as bouldering.
 It comes furnished with components that give it the capability to scale cracks.
 It may be used both indoors and outdoors.

 The Five Ten Anasazi VCS is a below-the-ankle rock climbing shoe designed specifically for men.
-Its synthetic upper promises no stretch.
 Five Ten engineers armed it with a high-tension heel rand to give climbers a locked-in fit at the heel.
 Lockdown personalization is courtesy of the shoe’s Velcro closure.

 Midsole.
 When it comes to underfoot support, the Anasazi VCS relies on its sufficiently rigid midsole.
 Its stiffness helps the shoe retain its form and serves as a secure platform on edges and nubbins.